nneto-de/42_Ft_printf/README.md

 ## **How to view the Project**

 1. Clone the repository
-2. To compile the library you can run make in the terminal.
+2. To compile you can run make in the terminal.

 ## Additional Information